 It bears noting that these were not merely “numbers” to us.
 The success of the WSOP was a matter of tremendous personal pride.
 I’d also be lying if I didn’t add there was some bitter resentment towards the big changes that were happening on The Strip — particularly at the Bellagio with their marques attraction called the World Poker Tour.
 We felt disrespected by the new kids on the block.
 Some of the people down there were quoted in the media as saying they were now the real deal and seemed to be dancing on the grave of poker’s grandest tradition.

-Moreover, we were fundamentally different from our rival in every way imaginable.
+Moreover, we were fundamentally different from our rivals in every way imaginable.
 We had a long tradition dating back nearly four decades.
 They had zilch.
-The style and design of their tournaments were also vastly different, and frankly repulsive to poker purists like myself.
+The style and design of their tournaments were also vastly different, and frankly repulsive to poker purists like me.
 For instance, the glistening WPT final table set looked more like the television studio for an episode of “Who Wants to Be a Millionaire?” rather than a gritty poker event.
 Their big championship was held inside a first-class billion-dollar palace owned by Steve Wynn.
 Our championship took place in a crumbling dump that was half a century old owned by a dysfunctional family coming off a murder trial.

-So, reaching the magical number number of 631 was paramount to the overall success of failure of the 2003 WSOP.
+So, reaching the magical number of 631 was paramount to the overall success of failure of the 2003 WSOP.

-When I walked into Binion’s Horseshoe on the morning of May 19th, there was an electricity hanging in the air like nothing I’d ever felt before in poker.
+When I walked into Binion’s Horseshoe on the morning of May 19th, there was electricity hanging in the air like nothing I’d ever felt before in poker.
 I’ve never experienced what some call a “sixth sense” about things.
 But that’s as close as I’ve come, as I rode the escalator up to where the tournament was about to take place.